pombredanne/centidb/docs/concepts.rst

 very similar keys, will be evenly distributed across available resources.
 If clients of the engine need to hold a lock on a bucket in order to modify it, then uniformly distributing modifications is a powerful way to reduce lock contention.
-Similarly, underlying resources such as a pool of disks will benefit from the load spread: clients inserting very similar keys (for example, the current time) will have their writes evenly distributed across available spindles.
+Similarly, underlying resources such as a pool of disks might benefit from the load spread: clients inserting very similar keys (for example, the current time) will have their writes evenly distributed across available spindles.